FtZzy/vim-conf/README.md

 ### NERDTree

+* ,n ~ hide/display the NERDTree
-* ,n ~ hide or display the NERDTree
+* ,f ~ display the NERDTree at current file